CodeFingers809/WebPokedex/README.md

 ## Tech Stack
 - NextJS as a Framework
 - TailwindCSS for styling
-- AxiosJS for api calls

 ## Latest Fixes
-- Fixed the title to be the name of the pokemon instead of the URL
+- Changed the data API from PokeAPI to Pokeserve
+- Chnaged the UI
-- Fixed the color of the pokemon types not showing up
+- Changed how the stats are displayed in the pokemon page

 ## NextJS auto generated text starts here: